CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

   <vrf-id>         VRF
   <peer-group-id>  Domain

-### Atrributes
+### Attributes

   enable           Turn the feature 'on' or 'off'.
-The default is 'off'. occurrences      Indicates max number of occurrences of the local system's
+The default is 'off'.

+  occurrences      Indicates max number of occurrences of the local system's AS number in the received AS_PATH

-                   AS number in the received AS_PATH origin           If on, a received AS_PATH containing the ASN of the local system is allowed, but only if it is the originating AS
+  origin           If on, a received AS_PATH containing the ASN of the local system is allowed, but only if it is the originating AS

 ## nv set vrf <vrf-id> router bgp peer-group <peer-group-id> address-family ipv4-unicast aspath allow-my-asn occurrences 1-10

 ### Usage